Day in the Life

 with interest.
 Br Little brought many things that the Colonel

-Kane sent as presents to the 12 & others I recieved a. stop box
+Kane sent as presents to the 12 & others I recieved A stop Box

 Marriners compass small enough to carry in the pocket it

-was a splendid present.
+was A splendid present.
 May the blessings of God be

 upon the head of Col Cane for his good feelings towards